Project risk analysis softwareDownload 15 day trial

 Clicking the results tab then displays a range of risk analysis graphs and statistics for cost and time.
 Tamara simulates so fast there is no need for a ‘run simulation’ button.
 The user can then view probability distributions in histogram or cumulative form for the cost, duration, start or finish date of any project component.
 Tornado charts also show which factors are driving the uncertainty in those measures.

-Request a demo of Tamara?Schedule now
+Request a presentation of Tamara?Schedule now

 Tamara is the World’s fastest project risk analysis simulation tool.
 From the beginning of its development, the greatest possible simulation speed was a primary goal so that it became practical to run a risk analysis on very large models, relieving the project team of the necessity of having one model for risk analysis and another for project management.

 Rich ability to model risk events and uncertainty

 During the developing of Tamara, we worked closely with around a dozen project risk and planning experts.
 They challenged us with a large set of examples of risks that they were never able to adequately describe in other project risk tools, and we set about creating a product that met these challenges yet remained easy to use.

 A key reason that projects fail to meet their deadline and budget goals, even when a project risk analysis has been performed, is 'correlation', a statistical term that can be summarized as 'when things go wrong in one place, they are more likely to go wrong in other places too'.
 Historically, 'correlation' has been modeled using correlation matrices, which are both impractical to use for schedules larger than twenty or so tasks, and very unintuitive – which is why correlation has been largely ignored in project risk analysis with the result that the riskiness of projects were grossly underestimated.
 Tamara fixes that.

 Fast, beautifully presented reports